farazdagi/algorist/README.md

 ### Bundle the project

 Contest systems expect a single output file, where all used modules are packed within the scope of that file.

-To bundle the problem which you are working on, and which might include various additional modules (at the very least `io` module is included), in a single output file, you can use:
+At the very least `io` module is expected to be included in the output file.

 ``` bash
 cargo algorist bundle <problem_id>